Diver may have lived if sober

-Paua diver Ed Adams may not have died if he had been sober - coroner
+Paua diver Ed Adams might have survived had he been sober - coroner

-A man who drowned while diving for paua after playing nine holes of golf and drinking several beers might have survived had he been sober, a coroner has ruled.
+Angela Sears will always regret she didn't "dig her heels in" when trying to talk her partner out of going diving for paua at a beach where another man had recently drowned.

-Ed Adams, a 56-year-old Hastings storeman, drowned while diving off Pourerere in Hawke's Bay on November 23, 2014.
+When Ed Adams arrived at their Hastings home after playing golf on the morning of November 23, 2014 and told her he was going to Pourerere beach in southern Hawke's Bay, Sears urged him not to and reminded him that the body of Sudanese student Dau Atem had been found at the beach just 12 days earlier.

 READ MORE: